 - Duration – 5 – 6.5 hours

-One of the best free things to do on Bruny Island is tackle the whole Labillardiere Peninsula Circuit, a fantastic, long and varied walk around the picturesque Labillardiere Peninsula on Bruny Island.
+One of the best free things to do on Bruny Island is tackle the whole Labillardiere Peninsula Circuit, a fantastic, long and varied walk around the picturesque Labillardiere Peninsula in South Bruny National Park.

 It is one of the 60 Great Short Walks of Tasmania, if you are ticking that list off (and you should be).